monkin/baiser/README.md

 # Baiser

 Baiser is a Rust library designed to work with curves, providing tools for creating and manipulating them with ease.
-It offers a variety of curve types, including Bezier curves of different orders, and utilities for composing curves, calculating distances, and ensuring smooth transitions.
-One of the library's key features is the ability to adjust curves to have linear speed, making it particularly useful for animations, simulations, and any application where consistent movement along a curve is required.
+It offers a variety of curve types, including Bezier curves of different orders, and utilities for composing curves.
+One of the library's key features is the ability to adjust curves to have linear speed, making it particularly useful for animations, and any application where consistent movement along a curve is required.

 ## Features